Policy for Safeguarding

 Columbia’s systems for monitoring attendance are set out in the school’s attendance policy.

 The learning mentors, who monitor everyday attendance, inform the DSL when children in need or children on CP plans are absent so that social workers can be alerted.
-They also keep records and meet regularly with the AWA.
 The learning mentors make home visits to children about whom there are concerns and who are absent for unexplained reasons.

 Columbia Primary School implements the statutory requirements in terms of monitoring and reporting pupils missing in education and off-rolling.